BizleyLabTeam/Speaker_Grid/Analysis/README.md

 Data is first exported from MCS format to HDF5 using MCS Data Manager.

-In matlab, we then extract spike times and obtain the time of stimulus presentation using **get_PSTHs_for_Recording.m**.
+In matlab, we then extract spike times and obtain the time of stimulus presentation using **[get_PSTHs_for_Recording.m](./Neural/get_PSTHs_for_Recording.m)**.
 MCS time is the time of stimulus presentation measured using the MCS clock (which is more accurate than the estimated presentation time made in Matlab).
 This will create a matlab file with spike times and other metadata associated with signal statistics (not of primary interest here).
 Also generated are summary peri-stimulus time histograms and rasters, that allow a quick assessment of recording quality and units of interest.

 We then run **[export_spike_data_for_py.m](./export_spike_data_for_py.m)** to save the spike times stored in the .mat file into something more python friendly (text files [[example](../data/F1810_Ursula_Squid/2021-05-27_Squid_18-38/spike_times/2021-05-27T18-37-54_SpikeTimes_2_C01.txt)]) and copy the data into the github repo for analysis off site.

 ### Step 2: LED tracking and synchronization

-Use **trackLEDs.m** to estimate the positions of red and blue LEDs in each video frame.
-This script is not part of the repo at the moment.
+Use **[trackLEDs.m](./Video/trackLEDs.m)** to estimate the positions of red and blue LEDs in each video frame.

 **[video_analysis.m](./video_analysis.m)**